 Our Art Director extraordinaire, Allison Gehrke (@imalicegray), lives a double life.
-Graphic designing by day and singer songwriting by night, our girl is a certified hustler.
-She whips up original branding in a snap, and her newest single, Lay Down, was just featured on Spotify’s Pop Rising playlist.
+Graphic designer by day and singer songwriter by night, our girl is a certified hustler.
+She whips up original branding in a snap, and her newest single, Lay Down, was just featured on Spotify’s Indie Pop Chillout and New Music Friday playlists.
 We’re picking her brain to see what keeps this creative chanteuse at the top of her game.

 You went to school for design, tell us a bit about your experience there and what led you to graphic design specifically.

 I got into the Roski School of Fine Art with a portfolio of paintings and drawings, but after taking the required Digital Tools for Design class, I was hooked on the efficiency and possibilities of design.
 I went on to take every design class they offered and found a deeper connection to brand identity and typography than I did to drawing still lifes and nudes.